NonCommutative Rings

 This year the 8-hour course will be given by Joachim Rosenthal (Department of Mathematics, University of Zurich) and Gianira Alfarano (Univerité de Rennes)

 c) This course will be given from 1.30 pm-3.15 pm (European time) with a 10-minute break.
-More details about the content of this course will be given later.

-Besides the course, there will be 4 plenary talks (from 3.30 pm-4.30 pm) given by
+(d) Besides the course, there will be 4 plenary talks (from 3.30 pm-4.30 pm) given by

-1. Dinesh Khurana (Panjab University, Chandigarh),
+1. Dinesh Khurana (Panjab University, Chandigarh), Abstract

-3. Tomasz Brzezinski, (Swansea university and Bialystock University),
+3. Tomasz Brzezinski, (Swansea university and Bialystock University), Abstract

 Two sessions will be organized for participants who want to present their recent results during short 20 minutes talks.
 One session will be from 9.00 a.m. to 12.00 a.m.
 (European time) and the other one will take place from 4.45 p.m. to 6.45 p.m.

 To sum up: 9.00 am-12.00 am (talks session 1); 1.30 pm-3.25 pm (The course given by Joachim Rosenthal and Gianira Alfarano); 3.30 pm-4.30 pm (plenary talks); 4.45 p.m. to 6.45 p.m. (talks second session) We will encourage exchanges between the participants by opening thematic rooms.
 The course and all the talks will be recorded and available online When you will register to give a talk you will be asked in which session you want to talk.
-Even if you don't intend to give a talk, we would appreciate you registering,...So that we can send you updates.
+Even if you don't intend to give a talk, we would appreciate if you register,...So that we can send you updates.

 Scientific committee